 - Schedule a time to discuss proposed parameters of a telecommute agreement with supervisor, i.e., duration of agreement, service modality, hours of work, primary and secondary work location, equipment, and notification for return to onsite.

-- Once you and your supervisor have come to agreement regarding parameters of telecommute agreement, you may initiate a request using the online Telecommute Agreement.
+- Once you and your supervisor have come to agreement regarding parameters of telecommute agreement, you may initiate a request using the online Modality and Telecommute Agreement.
 You will be prompted to use single sign-on to access the form.
-Please read and follow the instructions listed on the Telecommute Agreement.
+Please read and follow the instructions listed on the Modality and Telecommute Agreement.

-- Once you’ve submitted a request for Telecommute Agreement, you will receive notification confirming receipt of request.
+- Once you’ve submitted a request for the Modality and Telecommute Agreement, you will receive notification confirming receipt of request.

 2) Supervisor Responsibility: